bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

       password is used instead.

    Key store type
-      The type of the key store (e.g. JKS or PKCS12).
+      The type of the key store (e.g., JKS or PKCS12).
 If empty the system default type is used.

    Key store provider